irmen/prog8/docs/source/targetsystem.rst

 ==================  =======================

-The actual machine will often have many other special addresses as well, For example, the Commodore-64 has:
+The actual machine will often have many other special addresses as well, For example, the Commodore 64 has:

 - ROMs installed in the machine: BASIC, kernal and character roms.
 Occupying ``$a000``--``$bfff`` and ``$e000``--``$ffff``.
 - memory-mapped I/O registers, for the video and sound chips, and the CIA's.
 Occupying ``$d000``--``$dfff``.